t-mullen/simple-signal/README.md

 Optional `id` is the receiver of the request, allowing you to reroute requests to different peers.

 Optional `metadata` is any serializable object to be passed along with the request.

+**All methods that use callbacks also support Promises**